andrwcrr/Andrews-Vanilla-Modpack/README.md

    </p>
 </center>
 <h2 id="purpose">Purpose</h2>
-<p>This modpack aims to provide a performant vanilla minecraft experience embellished by various quality of life and useful features including, but not limited to, shader support and schematic loading respectively.</p>
+<p>This modpack aims to provide a performant vanilla Minecraft experience embellished by various quality-of-life and useful features, including, but not limited to, shader support and schematic loading.</p>
 <h2 id="contents">Contents</h2>
 <details>
    <summary>Mods</summary>